arifperdana/arifperdana.github.io/_pages/vitae.md

 Academic Services
 ======

+* Reviewer of IEEE Transaction on Engineering Management, 2021.
 * Reviewer of New Media and Society, 2021.
 * Reviewer of Accounting Horizons, 2021.
 * Associate Editor, Enterprise Systems and Business Process Management, Pacific Asia Conference on Information Systems, Dubai, UAE, 2021